-Seeking the best platform for each author and title we offer three publishing options: traditional publishing, hybrid publishing, and author publishing.
+Seeking the best platform for each author and title we offer two publishing options: hybrid publishing and author publishing.
 Regardless of the model or imprint under which you publish, you'll receive the same remarkable service.

 If you have a book (or book idea) and have started to explore your publishing options, then you've no doubt run into several different models.
 On one extreme there are the traditional publishers who do all the work to publish, distribute, and help sell your book.
 In return, they pay you a standard royalty and own most of the rights.
 On the other side of the pendulum lies self publishing where you do all the work of author and publisher but then keep all the profits.
 Somewhere in the middle lies Hybrid publishing, which provides the same quality book and services as traditional publishing with one substantial difference in the revenue model.
 As an author, you invest with the publisher in your book, and in return you receive a much higher royalty with all the benefits of having a publisher.

 Hybrid Publishing is an innovative option for independent authors who are looking for an alternative to the traditional publishing model but who don't want to go it alone.